pranitsh/TuneEase/README.md

 # Tune Ease

 Welcome to Tune Ease!
-This project allows you to  for generating music with AI, converting music to different file types, interpreting music, and more.
+This project allows for generating music with AI, converting music to different file types, interpreting music, and more.

 ## Requirements

 - You will need more than 8 gb of RAM for the checkpoint.pth the original researchers provided.
 16 gb is recommended.
-- 5 gb or more of disk space
+- 6-7 gb of disk space, depending on the operating system.

 ## Installing
 Listed by the number of times I tried it.
 (Way too many times!)